Great-Sun-Group/credex-core/projects/workplan/OIDC.md

 5. Test and Verify
    - Push changes to a test branch.
-   - Run the updated cleanup workflow manually using workflow_dispatch.
+   - Run the updated wipe workflow manually using workflow_dispatch.
    - Monitor the workflow execution and AWS CloudTrail logs to verify successful authentication.

 6. Documentation and Team Communication